-• Surgical services must be received in a Hospital on an inpatient basis.
+Surgical services must be received in a Hospital on an inpatient basis.

-- Coverage for:

 - Facility charges.

 - Medical supplies and other non-Physician services.

 - Surgery.

 - Professional fees.

-- The Plan does not cover: - Bariatric surgery more than once per lifetime unless done to correct or reverse complications from a previous bariatric surgery or for another condition determined to be Medically Necessary by the Plan.
+Bariatric surgery more than once per lifetime unless done to correct or reverse complications from a previous bariatric surgery or for another condition determined to be Medically Necessary by the Plan.